eigmax/Ziren/docs/src/introduction/quickstart.md

 ### Using the Project Template:

-You can also create a new project by cloning the [zkMIPS Project Template](https://www.notion.so/Quickstart-223e267c266d801dba7bcf4776e43f79?pvs=21), which includes:
+You can also create a new project by cloning the [Ziren Project Template](https://www.notion.so/Quickstart-223e267c266d801dba7bcf4776e43f79?pvs=21), which includes:

 - Guest and host Rust programs for proving a Fibonacci sequence
 - Solidity contracts for on-chain verification